Author’s Last name, First initial. (Date published). Title. URL

 Structure for chapters in edited books in print:

 Last name of chapter author, First initial.
 Middle initial.
 (Year published).
 Chapter title.
 In First initial.
 Middle initial.
 Last name of Editor (Ed.), Book title (pp. xx-xx).
-Publishing City, State: Publisher.
+Publisher.

 Structure for chapters in edited books, found online:

 Last name of chapter author, First initial.
 Middle initial.
 (Year published).
 Chapter title.
 In First initial.
-Last name of Editor (Ed.), Book title E-reader version.
-Retrieved from http://xxxx
+Last name of Editor (Ed.), Book title (pp. xx-xx). http://xxxx

-Include [Nook version], [Kindle version], or another type of e-reader or digital format version in brackets directly after the book’s title.
-If you did not use a special type of medium, omit this piece from your reference.
+Do not include [Nook version], [Kindle version], or another type of e-reader or digital format version in brackets after the book’s title.
+This was required in previous style editions, but not since the 7th edition was released.

 If you’re still unsure about how to cite a chapter in a book, use Citation Machine’s free citation generator to help you.
 Your citations will automatically format properly for you.